bpalazzi512/CONTEXT/README.md

 This app is being built as an exemplar for Northeastern University's Summer 2024 Dialogue of Civilization Program titled *Data and Software in International Government and Politics*.
-The program is bein led by Dr. Mark Fontenot and Dr. Eric Gerber from the Khoury College of Computer Sciences.
+The program is being led by Dr. Mark Fontenot and Dr. Eric Gerber from the Khoury College of Computer Sciences.

-Currently, there are two major components:
+Currently, there are three major components:
 - Streamlit App (in the `./app` directory)
 - Flask REST api (in the `./api` directory)
 - MySQL setup files (in the `./database` directory)

+To Run the Project locally:
+1. Clone the Repository
+2. Update .env.template in api directory
+3. Change .env.template to .env
+4. Run the following commands in order: "docker compose build", "docker compose up"
+5. Wait a few moments, then access the app at localhost:8501

 ![logo](app/src/assets/logo.png)